hermangroup/docs/wallets/paper.rst

-When you are ready to spend the balance on the paper wallet, you will need to import the private key used to control the address printed on the wallet into another Dash wallet that is connected to the internet.
+When you are ready to spend the balance on the paper wallet, you will need to import the private key used to control the address printed on the wallet into another Historia wallet that is connected to the internet.
-We will use the Dash Core Wallet in this example, although Dash Electrum and mobile wallets are also supported.
-Open Dash Core Wallet, click **Settings** and **Unlock Wallet**.
+We will use the Historia Core Wallet in this example, although Historia Electrum and mobile wallets are also supported.
+Open Historia Core Wallet, click **Settings** and **Unlock Wallet**.
 Enter your wallet passphrase.
 Then click **Tools** and select **Debug Console**.
 The console appears.
 Enter the following command: